emma-lynch/Hot-Temps-vs.-Hot-Takes/Discussion.md

   Correlation ≠ Causation: Strong associations do not confirm cause and effect.

-Recommendations for Future Work: Using multiple social platforms for a more representative sample.
+Recommendations for Future Updates:
+  Broadening data sources: Using multiple social platforms for a more representative sample.
+Comparing platform sentiment by platform to check if Twitter is more negative of extreme.

+  Current data collection: Use Selenium to scrape Twitter and other platforms to get constantly up to date data.